John H. Hubbard

-Background
+Education

 Hubbard graduated with a Doctorat d'État from Université de Paris-Sud in 1973 under the direction of Adrien Douady; his thesis was entitled Sur Les Sections Analytiques de La Courbe Universelle de Teichmüller and was published by the American Mathematical Society.
-Hubbard has a variety of mathematical interests ranging from complex analysis to differential geometry.
-He has written many influential papers on complex dynamics, and he has written several books.

 Writing

-Hubbard is a former student of Harvard University's infamous Math 55, where he famously struggled initially because he "just didn't know proofs."
-He later returned to Harvard to teach that same class.
-However, Hubbard developed a profound distaste for Math 55's method of teaching proofs largely centered on algebraic induction.
-In response, he and his wife Barbara Burke Hubbard wrote the book Vector Calculus, Linear Algebra, and Differential Forms: A Unified Approach.
+Hubbard and his wife Barbara Burke Hubbard wrote the book Vector Calculus, Linear Algebra, and Differential Forms: A Unified Approach.

 He has also published three volumes of a book on Teichmüller theory and its applications to four revolutionary theorems of William Thurston.

 Personal life

-He is married to Barbara Burke Hubbard, a science writer.
-Together they have a son, Alexander, and three younger daughters, Eleanor, Judith and Diana.
-The children sometimes help them with their books, in illustration, writing answer keys and pointing out the minor errors.
+Hubbard is married to Barbara Burke Hubbard, a science writer.
+Together they have a son and three younger daughters.

-Hubbard and his family live in Ithaca, New York.